chocolatey/choco-wiki/FeaturesSynchronize.md

 ![Synchronize - if you are on https://chocolatey.org/docs/features-synchronize, see commented html below for detailed description of image](images/features/features_synchronize.png)

+In the image above, someone manually removed the 1Password software.
+On the next run of Chocolatey, auto sync sees the software has been removed, so it removes the package tracking to that software in response to those system changes.

 <!--
 Text in the image above: